-- Purpose is to measure an athlete's catching ability

-- Equipment/Supplies: one tape measure, five footballs, two cones, one clipboard, scoresheet, and pencil
+- Equipment & Set-Up: one tape measure, five footballs, two cones, one clipboard, scoresheet and pencil

-- Description

 - Athlete stands between & behind two cones, five yards from an official.
 Cones should be 2.5 meters apart.
 The official throws the ball to the athlete alternating throws between the cones

 - Athlete will aggressively try to catch the ball between the cones

 - Athlete is thrown five balls

 - Scoring

 - Five points for a caught ball

 - One point for a dropped ball

 - Zero points for no attempt

 - Maximum score is 25

-- Example:

-- Athlete catches three passes, drops one pass, and misses one pass
+- Example: Athlete catches three passes, drops one pass and misses one pass

 - Score = 5 + 5 + 5 + 1 + 0 = 16